Bad Steve

-Bad Steve was a German heavy metal band, composed of former Accept members Jan Koemmet, Frank Friedrich and Dieter Rubach, as well as former members of more obscure bands Kanaan and Sin City.
-They supported Accept on a 1984 tour in Germany.
+Bad Steve was a West German heavy metal band, composed of former Accept members Jan Koemmet, Frank Friedrich and Dieter Rubach, as well as former members of more obscure bands Kanaan and Sin City.
+They supported Accept on a 1984 tour in West Germany.
 Rubach later had a brief stint with Accept vocalist Udo Dirkschneider's band U.D.O.
 Koemmet had been with Accept previous to their recording career and re-entered that band briefly between their releases Breaker and Restless and Wild.

 Discography

 Bad Steve made one release, the 1985 album Killing the Night on Mausoleum Records.